-- Quarterly filers are due on the last day of the month of regular business quarters.
+- Quarterly returns are due on the last day of the month of regular business quarters.

-- Annual filers are due every January 31st following the calendar year.
+- Annual returns are due every January 31st following the calendar year.

-A sole proprietorship and DBA is not an actual business.
-It is you operating as a DBA.
-If you operate personally as a business you face just the same Washington state taxes as a Washington LLC or a Washington Corporation.
+A sole proprietorship and DBA is not an actual business entity in Washington.
+Rather, it is you operating as a DBA.
+If you operate personally as a business, you face just the same Washington state taxes as a Washington LLC or a Washington Corporation.
 You might as well hire a Washington Registered Agent and form a real business entity to have some liability protection for your business.

 If you’d like us to help you start your business in Washington, we would love to help you out.
-It’s all we do, and we try to do it better than any other National incorporation site you’ll find.
-Plus we actually live here, pay taxes here, and work here, so we might actually know what we’re talking about.
+It’s all we do, and we try to do it better than any other national incorporation site you’ll find.
+Plus we actually live here, pay taxes here, and work here, so we know what we’re talking about.